Categories

 Assumptions

-When users select the market-based approach but don’t provide a custom emission factor, we default to the emission factor for their local grid.
 We assume that for any offsite renewables the user purchases that any associated energy attributes are transferred to the user or retired on behalf of the user.
+If this is not the case, users should not claim it as offsite renewables.
 For onsite renewable generation, we assume the user does not generate certificates or retains them if they are generated.

 Limitations